s-cortes/MISW4204-202312-Cloud/README.md

 gnuplot plot.p
 ```

 Replace the values `n` and `c` for defining the number of requests and the number os concurrent requests.
-Additional, generating the access token can be done by using the postman collection (link), or using the following command.
+Additional, generating the access token can be done by using the [Postman Collection](https://app.getpostman.com/join-team?invite_code=cae57394629ace32d62eb6ae4f54096a&target_code=5cc4486c5f15defe8321bd338038b6af), or using the following command.

 Regarding the graph generation tool, create a file `plot.p` with the following data